 Some famous examples include Stan Winston (who did Aliens and Terminator 2) and Eryn Krueger Mekash (who did Star Trek: Into Darkness and American Horror Story).
 There’s such a variety of special effects makeup jobs out there!

-Do I Need to Attend SFX Makeup School?
+Do I Need to Attend Special Effects Makeup Artist School?

 Once you’re all ready to apply for special effects makeup school, check out this advice from professors and grads on creating an art portfolio for school.